kartabyakrishna/AgriHealthGuru/README.md

    - I used three models:-
      1. The CNN model architecture consists of CNN Layer, Max Pooling, Flatten a Linear Layers.
      2. Using Transfer learning VGG16 Architecture.
-     3. Using Transfer learning resnet34 Architecture.
+     3. Using Transfer learning resnet50 Architecture.
+     4. AlexNet
+     5. One Vs All Techniques
+     6. InceptionV3 with TFRecords.

 3. Training